 "meaning" behind customization still holds true in the arcade scene, but

-sadly didn't translate to the console iteration.
+sadly doesn't translate to the console version.
 I'm also somewhat disappointed

 to see the custom flashy "intros" of the arcade version not make the cut to

-However, I have to admit that I've actually spent most of my time
+Nonetheless, I have to admit that I've spent most of my time

 with VF5:FS in the customization mode.